pTinosq/pixelsparser/README.md

 # pixelsparser

-A python library that allows users to import their Pixels JSON data and use it in their python scripts.
+A Python library that allows users to import their Pixels JSON data and use it in their python scripts.

 ## Installation